Judson Wade Bishop: Legacy

-In 1905 Bishop's feat at the Battle of Missionary Ridge was commissioned by Cass Gilbert, the architect of the Minnesota State Capitol among other artwork.
+In 1905, Bishop's feat at the Battle of Missionary Ridge was commissioned by Cass Gilbert, the architect of the Minnesota State Capitol, among other artwork.
 Gilbert had commissioned Massachusetts artist Douglas Volk to create a painting of the moment when Bishop's troops captured the summit.
-Bishop along with several other men of the regiment are depicted in Volk's 1905-1906 painting.
 Preliminary sketches and variants of the final painting are held by the Minnesota Historical Society.
 Volk would go on to establish the Minneapolis School of Fine Art in 1886, the predecessor to the Minneapolis College of Art and Design.
 Volk's portrait is still on display in the Governor's Reception Room at the Minnesota State Capitol.
-In 2016 following a heated debate the portraits were elected to stay at the Minnesota State Capitol.
+In 2016, following a heated debate, the portraits were voted to remain at the Minnesota State Capitol.

-In 1882 Bishop commissioned an elegant Second Empire style home to be built at 193 Mackubin Street in Saint Paul, Minnesota.
-Bishop's house was nominated in 1977 for the National Register of Historic Places, according to the nomination paperwork the house features a "two and one half story frame building with mansard roof".
+In 1882, Bishop commissioned an elegant Second Empire style home to be built at 193 Mackubin Street in Saint Paul, Minnesota.
+Bishop's house was nominated in 1977 for the National Register of Historic Places.
+According to the nomination paperwork, the house features a "two and one half story frame building with mansard roof".
 Special features to Bishop's house include carved wooden front doors and stained glass in two of the window bays.
 The home is part of the Woodland Park District, an island within the Historic Hill District of St. Paul.

 The Cray Plaza (Galtier Plaza) where the Bishop Block is now located.

 The Bishop Block, also known as the Sperry Building, was a Victorian architecture building built by Asher Bassford, the brother of famous St. Paul architect Edward Bassford.
-The building was located at 371-375 North Sibley Street in Saint Paul, Minnesota.
-Bassford built the structure in 1882-1883 for Bishop who used it as a rental property and the headquarters of the Langdon, Bishop and Company railroad contracting firm.
+The building was located at 371–375 North Sibley Street in Saint Paul, Minnesota.
+Bassford built the structure in 1882–1883 for Bishop, who used it as a rental property and the headquarters of the Langdon, Bishop and Company railroad contracting firm.
 The Bishop Block housed many of St. Paul's largest companies over the years.
 The Bishop Block and the John Wann Building are two of the oldest structures in the Lowertown Historic District.
 The Bishop building was later demolished with the facade being moved halfway up the block to the north, where it was incorporated into Galtier Plaza.